-Once deemed one of the 20 largest office buildings in the world, the creativity of Philippe Starck’s conversion extends to the exterior –– the building looks out on a 5,000-square-foot roof garden complete with a children’s pool and play space.
+Once deemed one of the 20 most significant office buildings in the world, the creativity of Philippe Starck’s conversion extends to the exterior –– the building looks out on a 5,000-square-foot roof garden complete with children’s pool and play space.
 This L-shaped building wraps around 23 Wall St, on which the roof garden is located.
 The sprawling outdoor oasis overlooks the New York Stock Exchange and stands amid the evolving Financial District.
 Luxurious on the inside as well, amenities at 15 Broad include a gym, yoga studio, bowling alley, movie theater, and lounge.

 255 Hudson St